Dasor/OSPP-2025-Reproduce-Build/README.md

 tt.mlir # Triton IR
 ```

-Most debugging happends around `ttshared.mlir` as it is the crucial step between triton and standard MLIR.
+Most debugging happens around `ttshared.mlir` as it is the crucial step between triton and standard MLIR.
 Another **VERY IMPORTANT** thing to take into account is to **ALWAYS DELETE THE TRITON CACHE** before running as triton may pick the code stored in cache and not apply any of your new changes.
 The best way to do it's to just append the remove command before your python execution like this:

 ```shell
 rm -rf ~/.triton/cache/ && python program.py